raspberrypilearning/looping-sprites/en/step_4.md

 Think about the blocks you will need and the order you need to put them in.

+--- /task ---

-It's easier to identify issues if you add one block at a time and then run your program.
+**Tip:** It's easier to identify issues if you add one block at a time and then run your program.

+--- task ---

+Remember to keep running your project to test it.
 Is the program working as you had planned?

 --- /task ---